Understanding Dry Mouth

 - Tobacco and alcohol use

-It is with a proper oral examination and review of your full health history that our dentist can determine what is responsible for your dry mouth.
+It is with a proper oral examination and review of your full health history that Dr. Paul can determine what is responsible for your dry mouth.
 We also recommend coming into our Portage dental office to receive a teeth cleaning every 6 months to ensure your oral health is taken care of and your condition is not leading to additional issues.

 What Are the Symptoms of Dry Mouth?

 There are several notable symptoms tied to dry mouth.
 These symptoms should not be ignored as gum disease, and mouth infections.can increase your risk for tooth decay,

 - Dry or sticky feeling in your mouth

 Sometimes symptoms can resolve themselves on their own through advised medication adjustments, increased hydration, or abstinence from tobacco or alcohol.
 Making teeth brushing a priority at least twice a day with a fluoride toothpaste can also help alleviate dry mouth.

 No matter what caused the onset of your dry mouth, relief is just an appointment away.
 You do not have to figure out the reason behind your condition on your own.
 After all, the culprit could be any number of things.
 Prevent further oral complications by seeing Dr. Paul as soon as you’re able.

 Depending on your medical history, recommended treatment options can include prescription or over-the-counter mouth rinses, artificial saliva or moisturizers, and fluoride trays.
 Chewing sugar-free gum on your own can also help stimulate natural saliva production.

 Be sure to let Dr. Paul know if a certain treatment is not working.
 We will do our best to review your condition further and suggest alternative options.
 If a medication you’re taking is causing your dry mouth, please discuss this side effect with your primary care doctor.